-There is a star socket on the top of the windlass used for manual deployment of the anchor.
-Inserting the emergency handle into the socket and turning it counter-clockwise will allow you to lower the anchor, while turning it clockwise will raise it.
+There are two star sockets on the top of the windlass used for manual deployment of the anchor.
+Inserting the emergency handle into the center socket and turning it counter-clockwise will loosen the anchor windlass chainwheel.
+The star socket located off-center is used for retrieving and lowering the anchor.
+Turning the handle counterclockwise will allow you to lower the anchor, while turning it clockwise will raise it.

+When operation is complete, insert the handle into the center star socket and tighten the windlass chainwheel by rotating the handle clockwise.
 Be sure to attach the anchor lanyard when the anchor is stowed in the bow pulpit.